 Related Read: 10 Best Bird Feeders for Cardinals: Reviews & Top Picks!

 The Vermillion Cardinal is a savanna bird of Columbia, Venezuela, and Bolivia.
 They are almost comical looking with their oversized crest and beak.
 They are all red, hence their name.
 While they are a species of least concern, their numbers have been declining in recent years due to pressure from the pet trade.
 They are a relatively long-lived bird, living at least a year longer than similar species.

 The Yellow Cardinal is a handsome bird with a brightly colored body contrasted by a black crest.
 Unlike many other Cardinal species, this one is endangered, according to the IUCN.
 They are a victim of the pet trade.
 Habitat encroachment is another threatening factor.
 This may explain their preference for the cover of forest versus open country, where they are more vulnerable.

 The Red-Capped Cardinal lives in the grasslands and savannas of Brazil, Peru, and Ecuador.
 They often inhabit wetlands of varying types.
 They are a species of least concern, with a stable population.
 This bird isn’t elusive but instead, is quite social.
 As their name implies, this avian has a bright red head, which is offset by their white chest that gives them a striking appearance.

 There is a great deal of variation among the different Cardinal species.
-Many birds have extensive ranges with little fragmentation.
+A lot of birds have extensive ranges with little fragmentation.
 This has helped their populations stay stable with the pressures of habitat loss and encroachment.
-Unfortunately, the pet trade has taken a toll on some species.
-Hopefully, their numbers can rebound with dedicated conservation efforts.
+Unfortunately, the pet trade is taking a toll on some species.
+Hopefully, their numbers can rebound with some dedicated conservation efforts.

 If you want to learn more about birds, check out some of our other posts: